bcgov/lear/data-tool/scripts/README_COLIN_Corps_Extract.md

 - Subset scripts automatically install a Postgres helper cast to allow DbSchemaCLI inserts of `t/f` into boolean columns.
 - DbSchemaCLI build issue: If you get errors about `"bsh: for: No collection"` ensure you are using DbSchemaCLI 9.4.3+.
 - If `--no-cars` is used, cars* tables are skipped entirely.
+- The direct refresh flow CLI uses a rolling lookback (`--lookback-hours`, default 5) scoped by `--mig-batch-id` (default 1).
+This is not durable high-watermark processing; retained artifact corp feeds should be used for recovery/reruns of failed runs.
-- Chunk templates are rendered at generation time (inline mode), so the resulting SQL is self-contained.
+- Chunk templates are rendered at generation time (inline mode), so the resulting SQL is self-contained for rendered predicates and chunk SQL.
+- Generated SQL connects by DbSchema alias and renders the selected target schema at generation time.
+The source alias defaults to `cprd`, the target alias defaults to `cprd_pg_subset`, and the target schema defaults to `public` for direct generator use unless `--source-connection`, `--target-connection`, or `--target-schema` are passed.
+Ensure the selected aliases exist in `~/.DbSchema/cli/init.sql` and the selected schema exists in the target Postgres DB before running DbSchemaCLI.
 - If you need legacy runtime substitution behavior, generate with `--render-mode vset` (uses DbSchemaCLI `vset` + &placeholders).

 ### Oracle IN-list strategy (`--oracle-in-strategy`)